 Clothes + footwear

-- Microspikes – (see the ones I have in my winter gear post)
+- Microspikes – (like these in my winter gear post)

 - Waterproof jacket – Mountain Equipment Nanda Devi